 He hopes the classmates who participated in his research study got the same message.

 “That’s what I want because that will help them in the long run in their life.
 If they don’t use it but know it anyway, that would be good too because that means they accepted the idea,” he said. “‘For that moment, this is actually helping me.’”

 That’s exactly the lesson Hallberg hopes each student takes with them when they leave his class and progress toward graduation.

-“[If they are learning this], then I know they’ve truly learned the most valuable thing I can teach them, and that’s perceived exertion,” he said.
+“, then I know they’ve truly learned the most valuable thing I can teach them, and that’s perceived exertion,” he said.
 “That’s far more important than how high a basketball hoop is off the ground and how to make a foul shot.
 That ultimately is what I think this tool allows us to do.
 If my students are picking that up at 11 or 12, then I think they’re ahead of the game.”